oakhamis/World_Cup_Analysis_Dashboard/README.md

 - **Top Goal Scorers**: Ronaldo, Klose, and Gerd Mueller lead the charts.
 - **Teams by Goals Scored**: Brazil and Argentina dominate in terms of goals.
 - **Teams by Yellow Cards**: Brazil and Argentina also have the highest yellow card counts.

+---

+*Data sourced from Power BI Desktop report.
+For a detailed breakdown and visualizations, refer to the pbix file.*